bouness/SecurePassManager/README.md

 ### How is this better than browser password managers?
 Unlike browser-based password managers, SecurePass Manager:
 - Stores passwords in an encrypted database rather than browser storage
-- Provides advanced security features like firewall protection
 - Offers secure password generation with customizable policies
 - Protects against browser-based vulnerabilities and exploits
 - Works across all browsers and applications
+- Provides advanced clipboard security features

 ### Can I import passwords from other managers?
 Yes!
 We support importing from: